araaish/araaish.github.io/_posts/2021-1-9-fungi-image-binary-classification.md

 title: Binary Image Classification of Fungi Species
 ---

 This project is a proof-of-concept for the task of identifying fungi species from digital images using deep learning.
 In this preliminary exploration of the idea, I trained a model to correctly classify and differentiate between the Amanita muscaria and Xylodon raduloides species of fungi.
 The final deployed model performs with an accuracy of roughly 90%.
 I created a flask application to serve the model on the web.
-It is hosted on the Google cloud platform can be accessed at the following [link](https://amanita-vs-xylodon.uk.r.appspot.com/).
+It is hosted on the Google cloud platform and can be accessed at the following [link](https://amanita-vs-xylodon.uk.r.appspot.com/).

 ![amanita](/images/Fly-agaric.jpg)    Amanita muscaria